phyxius1/Fusion-Tools/DimplePattern/README.md

 A Fusion 360 add-in that cuts a **randomized, aperiodic, depth‑randomized spherical‑cap dimple texture** into a selected planar face.
-It was built as an acoustic scattering texture for the non‑active face of an ultrasonic delay line, but it works on any planar face and is fully parameterized through a native command dialog.
+It was built as an acoustic scattering texture, but it works on any planar face and is fully parameterized through a native command dialog.

 ![Dimple pattern generated on a 34 × 11.9 mm face](docs/pattern.png)